We have two primary cities in Washington state where you can get involved: Renton and Shoreline.

 The same age restrictions listed above apply to volunteer groups.
 If the group includes youth ages 12-18, we ask that there be at least one chaperone for every five youth.

-For more information, please check the Current Volunteer Opportunities page below to learn more!
+For more information, please check the Current Volunteer Opportunities link below to learn more!

 Individual Volunteer Interest: If you are interested in volunteering, please complete the Interest Form below.